Harriet Livermore: Theological beliefs

 That they did Joseph's peace assail."

 Also contrary to the teachings of the Millerites, Livermore believed that the site of Christ's return would be the Mount of Olives in Jerusalem; and in 1837 she made the first of five journeys there.

-Her changing and increasingly radical beliefs increasingly ostracised her from mainstream Christianity and even from fringe groups such as the Millerites and Mormons.
+Her changing and increasingly radical beliefs increasingly ostracized her from mainstream Christianity and even from fringe groups such as the Millerites and Mormons.